usaid-cs/yesterday-i-learned/random.md

 1. Malta and Italy are the world's top two consumers of rabbits, more than 5kg per person-year.
 1. For normal car owners (people who already own, pay for, and maintain a car), driving is 10x ~ 12x more economical than taking Uber.
 For people who don't own a car (people who would otherwise have to buy a car and pay for insurance and maintenance), that difference is only 2x.
 1. The country with the highest sales tax goes to either Bhutan, at [50%](https://tradingeconomics.com/country-list/sales-tax-rate), or Hungary, at [27%](https://en.wikipedia.org/wiki/List_of_countries_by_tax_rates), depending on the sources you trust.
-1. BLU (the phone manufacturer) stands for Bold Like Us.
 1. A good point depdendency injection has over imports is that [injected depdendencies do not need full paths declared](https://stackoverflow.com/questions/32365877/why-use-dependency-injection-when-you-can-import-a-java-class), so you can swap these dependencies with different implementations however you like.
 1. [Sci-Hub](http://www.sciencemag.org/news/2017/07/sci-hub-s-cache-pirated-papers-so-big-subscription-journals-are-doomed-data-analyst) is the world's library of pirated scientific journals.
 It's great.
 1. The Titanic broke inwards (crushed at the middle), but the movie depicted it as breaking outwards (middle separated).